Menü

 German Research Foundation (DFG)

-The DFG supports open access (OA) and promotes open access publishing in a number of different ways:
+The DFG supports open access and promotes open access publishing in a number of different ways.

-The “Open Access Publication Funding” programme offers allowances to assist with the cost of publishing articles under open access.
+The “Open Access Publication Funding” programme offers allowances to help cover the cost of publishing articles open access.
 Only academic institutions may apply for these allowances, and they must be managed centrally (e.g. by the library).
-The aim of the funding programme is to encourage the development of new structures of OA publication funding while also creating greater transparency of the sums spent on OA publishing.
+The programme aims to encourage the development of new OA funding structures while also making the costs of OA publishing more transparent.

 Publications must meet various criteria to be eligible for allowances under the funding programme.
 For example, they must:

-• be under an open content licence (e.g. Creative Commons) that creates a legally binding framework for any subsequent use.
+- be released under an open content licence (e.g. Creative Commons) that creates a legally binding framework for any subsequent use.

-Ideally, publications should be provided with a persistent identifier such as a Digital Object Identifier (DOI) and linked to the authors’ ORCID profiles.
-Articles published in hybrid journals for which no transformation agreements have been signed are not eligible for allowances under this funding programme.
+Ideally, publications should have a persistent identifier such as a digital object identifier (DOI) and be linked to the authors’ ORCID profiles.
+Articles published in hybrid journals for which no transformative agreements have been signed are not eligible for allowances under this programme.

-As well as subsidising the cost of articles in OA journals, the funding programme also assists with the cost of publishing OA monographs and anthologies.
-It also covers other publication types such as preprints and research data.
-Allowances shall only be granted in cases where publishing costs are charged.
+As well as subsidising the cost of articles in OA journals, the programme also helps with the cost of publishing OA monographs and anthologies and covers other publication types such as preprints and research data.
+Allowances are only granted in cases where publication fees are charged.
 Additional conditions apply in each of these cases.
-Other kinds of publication costs, such as surcharges for over-length articles or colour figures, are not covered by this funding programme.
+Other kinds of publication costs, such as surcharges for over-length articles or colour figures, are not eligible for this funding.
+Also excluded from this programme are articles published in “mirror journals”, i.e. in an open access version of an existing subscription journal.

-The “Infrastructures for Scholarly Publishing” programme supports projects for scholarly publishing as part of the digital turn and in line with the needs of research.
-Proposals can be submitted in three focus areas “Structures for Transitioning to Open Access”, “Open Access Infrastructures”, and “Digital Publishing”.
+The “Infrastructures for Scholarly Publishing” programme aims to support the ongoing digital transformation of scholarly communication and promote the transition to open access.
+Proposals can be submitted in three focus areas: “Structures for Transitioning to Open Access”, “Open Access Infrastructures”, and “Digital Publishing”.

 European Commission – Horizon 2020 and Horizon Europe

-Projects funded as part of the EC's framework programme for research and innovation are required to accept a mandate specifying that the scientific results must be published as open access.
+Open access is mandatory for all peer-reviewed scientific publications relating to the results of projects funded by Horizon Europe, the EU's key funding programme for research and innovation.
 Following the completion of the peer review process, the publications must be made available at no charge with a licence that at the very minimum allows users to read, download and print the articles.
-Measures should also be taken to improve the article's accessibility, including granting a right to copy, distribute, search, link, crawl, and mine.
+Measures should also be taken to improve the article's accessibility, including the granting of additional rights such as the right to copy, distribute, search, link, crawl and mine.

-This mandate initially only applies to peer-reviewed publications in scientific journals.
-The requirements are not mandatory for any other publications such as monographs, edited volumes (collections), conference papers and grey literature, though open access publishing is still recommended in these cases, too.
+This mandate initially only applies to peer-reviewed publications in scholarly journals.
+The requirements are not mandatory for other types of publication such as monographs, edited volumes (collections), conference papers and grey literature, though open access is still recommended in these cases, too.

 The mandate in no way implies an obligation to publish project results, however.
 If an author wishes to apply for a patent, for example, then that process may be completed first, and the decision on whether or not to publish lies entirely with the fundees.